 Tracy’s entrepreneurial spirit spurred her on to even more endeavors in adulthood.

-Listen as Tracy explains the pros of entrepreneurialism - from new experiences, never being bored, learning more every day, etc.
+Listen as Tracy explains the pros of entrepreneurialism - from new experiences, never being bored, learning something new every day, etc.

-Tracy lists some ADHD characteristics that entrepreneurs all tend to share: hyperactivity, distractibility, and impulsivity.
+Tracy lists some ADHD characteristics that most entrepreneurs tend to share: hyperactivity, distractibility, and impulsivity.

-You won’t want to miss the statistics Tracy shares that show a stocking connection to ADHD and entrepreneurs.
+You won’t want to miss the statistics Tracy shares that show a shocking connection between ADHD and entrepreneurship.

 Hear Tracy explain how those with ADHD are “left over hunters in a farmer driven world.”